cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ---

-# Prototype 2: Iterating on Prototype 1 to provide more flexibility, reassurance, and guidance
+# Prototype 2: Reporting more flexibly with reassurance and guidance
 *(August 2019)*

 ## [See Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2)